 Not all items need a skeleton state and instead can be expressed as negative or white space until they load.
 For example, a 600 x 600px image can be shown as a 600 x 600px area of white space until the full image loads.

-A Load more button should be used to extend a list where there only a small fraction of options are displayed.
+A Load more option can be used to extend a list where only a small fraction of options are displayed.
 It can also be used in cases where the list of options is populated via a database.
 Using Load more allows the data to load in progressive batches.